fiona mcleod AO SC

 B.A, LlB, M.(Pub & Int) Law, GAICD

-She represented the Commonwealth of Australia in major cases including leading the legal team in the Victorian Bushfires Royal Commission, Queensland Floods Commission and the Royal Commission into Institutional Child Sex Abuse.
-She has acted in other notable public interest matters including the Torres Strait climate change case, Pabai v Commonwealth, the successful plaintiffs in Victoria’s Black Saturday Murrindindi bushfire class action, NT Stolen Wages case McDonald v Commonwealth and the Don Dale class action.
-She was senior counsel assisting the Yoorrook Truth and Justice Commission and leading the Commonwealth defence of the class action Brett Cattle v Commonwealth.
+Her work has shaped responses to complex legal and social challenges, representing the Commonwealth of Australia in major public interest cases including the Victorian Bushfires Royal Commission, Queensland Floods Commission and the Royal Commissions into Institutional Child Sex Abuse, Aged Care and Disability.
+She has acted in other notable public interest matters including the Torres Strait climate change case, Pabai v Commonwealth and as senior counsel assisting the Yoorrook Truth and Justice Commission.
+She has prosecuted the serious commonwealth offence of slavery and numerous civil penalty matters.

 A selection of leading cases is available here.

-She has been acknowledged as an 'Outstanding Advocate and Leader of the Profession' (The Advocate Award) and one of Melbourne's most "influential, inspirational, provocative and creative individuals" (The Age).
-In 2017 she devised and, with the support of a Steering Committee, led the Justice Project, a landmark research project undertaken by the Law Council into access to justice impacts on vulnerable groups in Australia launched in 2018.
+Fiona has been acknowledged as an 'Outstanding Advocate and Leader of the Profession' and one of Melbourne's most "influential, inspirational, provocative and creative individuals".
+In 2017 she devised and led the Justice Project, a landmark research project undertaken by the Law Council into access to justice impacts on vulnerable groups in Australia.

-Fiona is actively engaged in supporting government and institutional transparency and integrity.
-She was the Chair of the Accountability Round Table, Transparency International Australia and worked across a number of Commonwealth boards including the Open Government Forum.
+Fiona is actively engaged in supporting government and institutional transparency and integrity, as former Chair of the Accountability Round Table, Transparency International Australia and the Open Government Partnership Forum.

 Fiona graduated with Bachelor of Arts, Bachelor of Laws and Master of Public & International Law from the University of Melbourne.
-She completed the Australian Institute of Company Directors, Company Directors Course in 2017.
+She completed the Australian Institute of Company Directors, Company Directors Course.